silvioheinze/twitter-bot-example/README.md

 First, you need a Twitter Account and Login Keys.
 In case you have

 Step 1: Set Up a New Account With Twitter
 Go to https://twitter.com and create a new account.
-In case you already have an account, use a different email adress.
+In case you already have an account, use a different email address.
 You can only have one account connected with it.

 Step 2: Create a Twitter App for Your Bot
 Go to https://apps.twitter.com to get this started.
 Click “Create New App.”